-You must be a paid up member of the SCA to nominate or vote at our AGM held in July each year.
-Meet our current members of the Committee here.
+However, under our rules, you must be a paid up member of the SCA to nominate or vote at our AGM held in July each year.

 How to become a member

-The annual SCA membership fee is $20 per adult.
+The annual membership fee is $20 per adult.
 Payment can be made by cheque or direct debit as per the details on the form.
 Please return the completed membership application to:

 Shoreham Community Association

 PO Box 73

 A completed form helps us to correctly identify direct credits and ensures our database is current, should any of your contact details have changed.

 For further information, please contact the Secretary via e-mail.